Parliament (Qualification of Women) Act 1918

-The Parliament (Qualification of Women) Act 1918 is an Act of the Parliament of the United Kingdom.
+The Parliament (Qualification of Women) Act 1918 (8 & 9 Geo.
+5. c.
+47) is an act of the Parliament of the United Kingdom.
 It gave women over 21 the right to stand for election as a Member of Parliament.

 At 41 words, it is the shortest UK statute.

 Background

 The Representation of the People Act 1918, passed on 6 February 1918, extended the franchise in parliamentary elections, also known as the right to vote, to women aged 30 and over who resided in the constituency or occupied land or premises with a rateable value above £5, or whose husbands did.

 In March 1918 Swire Smith, the Liberal MP for Keighley died, causing a by-election on 26 April.
 There was doubt as to whether women were eligible to stand for parliament.
 Nina Boyle made known her intention to stand as a candidate for the Women's Freedom League at Keighley and, if refused, to take the matter to the courts for a definitive ruling.
 After some consideration, the returning officer stated that he was prepared to accept her nomination, thus establishing a precedent for women candidates.
 However, he ruled her nomination papers invalid on other grounds: one of the signatories to her nomination was not on the electoral roll and another lived outside the constituency.
 The Law Lords were asked to consider the matter and concluded that the Great Reform Act 1832 had specifically banned women from standing as parliamentary candidates and the Representation of the People Act 1918 had not changed that.

 Parliament hurriedly passed the Parliament (Qualification of Women) Act in time to enable women to stand in the general election of December 1918.
 The act ran to only 27 operative words: "A woman shall not be disqualified by sex or marriage for being elected to or sitting or voting as a Member of the Commons House of Parliament", and is the shortest UK statute.